Thunderstorm Cumulonimbus Clouds

 Once it contacts the colder air above, up it goes.
 Then we can use the same graphical techniques as before to determine this air's LCL and cloud base.

-It may be within a different type of cloud, and observers may see things they call alto cumulus castellanus (ACC) or something more severe, thunderstorm cumulonimbus clouds (CB).
+It may be within a different type of cloud, and observers may see things they call alto cumulus castellanus (ACC) or something more severe, such as cumulonimbus clouds (CB).

 Go back from this Thunderstorm Cumulonimbus Clouds to the